STARS AND SOIL: CHAPTER TWO

 “You need to be the face now,” Pa says.
 “You need to be socializing; you need to be overseeing the managers we’ve stationed at all other ports.
 And you need to be gaining the trust of the nobility.
 That is how we continue to expand.
 That is how we get new ports built; that is how we can sell higher valued items, that is how we will afford to go to even more distant lands.
 Find someone else to handle your current responsibilities here at this office—”

 She throws down her napkin.
-Years ago, a small seed took root in her heart, unbeknownst to her.
-Somewhere between her move here and now, that seed blossomed into a blood-red rose, emotions she had never thought to have, had never believed herself capable of.
+Somewhere between her move here and now, a small seed was planted in her heart.
+And today, that seed blossomed into a blood-red rose, emotions she had never thought to have, had never believed herself capable of.
 Anger that she did not want to admit to, anger at all the times her life veered off-course, forced to change and adapt when all she wanted to do was go back to Whick, to sleep next to Brenna… “You want me to take over and uproot my life again.
 ‘Find someone else’ for here?
 Where are you sending me to this time?”

 “Caitlin,” Da says.